- Campus Recreation

 wellness.temple.edu

-The Wellness Resource Center (WRC) is Temple University's health promotion office, focused on helping the campus community understand wellness and ways to flourish.
-We do this by offering intentional learning opportunities around four areas: alcohol and other drug prevention, interpersonal violence prevention, mental well-being promotion, and sexual health promotion.
+The Wellness Resource Center (WRC) is Temple University's health promotion and education office, supporting members of the campus community in exploring wellness and creating a life that aligns with their values.
+The team organizes intentional learning opportunities around four areas: alcohol and other drug prevention, interpersonal violence prevention, mental well-being promotion, and sexual health education.

-We are a team of experienced and dedicated professionals and Certified Peer Educators who work to promote wellness and create connectedness through a variety of programming and services.
-The Wellness Resource Center is a part of Temple University's Division of Student Affairs and strives to help students become their best selves and positively transform society.
+We are a team of experienced and dedicated professionals and Certified Peer Educators who work to promote connectedness through a variety of programming and services.
+The Wellness Resource Center is a part of Temple University's Division of Health and Well-being and strives to help students become their best selves and positively transform society.

 Our Vision